Scouting provides a series of surmountable obstacles and steps to overcome them through the advancement method. The

-Serving in a Position of Responsibility is a requirement for advancement to Star, Life, and Eagle ranks.
-Troop elections/sppointments are held twice
+Serving in a Position of Responsibility (PoR) is a requirement for advancement to Star, Life, and Eagle ranks.
+Troop elections/sppointments are held

-The requirement calls for a period of months.
-Any number of positions may be held as long as total service time equals at least the number of
+The advancement requirement calls for a period of months.
+Any number of positions may be held as long as total service time equals at least the

-months required.
+number of months required.
 Holding simultaneous positions does not shorten the required number of months.
-Positions need not flow from one to the other;
+Positions need not flow from one to

 When a Scout assumes a position, something related to the desired results must happen.
 Holding a position and doing nothing, producing no